tomi3-11/CollaborateNow/CONTRIBUTING.md

 ## Thank You

-Your contributions play a vital role in making the Collaborative Team Platform a better tool for everyone.
+Your contributions play a vital role in making the CollaborativeNow a better tool for everyone.
 Thank you for your time and effort!